 Thompson Ranch Elementary School is a Title I school in this area, providing education and resources for children from low-income families.
 In partnership with Thompson Ranch Elementary School, Dysart School District, and the City of El Mirage, AZSA planted 53 native, drought resistant trees at the grammar school.
 Trees were planted in areas identified by the school as high need of shade for students health and well-being.
 Check out the Impact Summary that provides a snapshot of the scores and project achievements.

 Every tree planting project demonstrates impacts that create a more just and sustainable future.
-AZSA focused on planting trees to provide benefits for children at Thompson Ranch Elementary School.
+AZSA focused on planting trees to provide benefits focused on urban heat reduction for children at Thompson Ranch Elementary School.

 Urban Heat - 12